+The facility does not require a waterfront location, but is housed in a building that fronts the Cannon River.
 The central location is at the epicenter of most of the calls received by NAFRS and tracks the fastest response times.
-The 1972 facility has historically not been inundated by flooding.
+The existing 1972 facility has had a history of water issues in the basement, but has not been completely inundated by flooding.